-No certain etymology for the golf word "Fore!" has ever been agreed.
-The Shorter Oxford Dictionary records its first use in 1878 as a warning cry to people in front of a golf stroke and, like most people, believes it is an abbreviation of the word 'before'.
-There is an earlier reference in 1857 in a glossary of golfing terms, but its origin is even earlier and bound up with that of the word Caddie.
+The etymology for the word "Fore!" is not absolutely certain.
+The Oxford English Dictionary records its first use in 1878 as a warning cry to people in front of a golf stroke and, like most people, believes it is an abbreviation of the word 'before'.
+There is an earlier reference in 1857 in a glossary of golfing terms.
+Its origin is almost certainly earlier and bound up with that of the word Caddie.

 Currently there are three explanations for the origins of term FORE!